Orientations without forbidden patterns on three vertices: Constraint Digraph

 By the isomorphism shown in the previous proof, every strong component $S$ in $D^+$ has a dual component, $\overline{S}$ (which might be equal to $S$), induced by the vertices of the form $(y,x)$ where $(x,y)\in S$.
 By Proposition~\ref{reversedpath}, a strong component $S_1$ reaches another one $S_2$, if and only if $\overline{S_2}$ reaches $\overline{S_1}$.
-A well-known algorithm of Tarjan \cite{tarjanSIAMJC1972} generates the strong components of a digraph in reverse topological order (i.e. if $S_1$ reaches $S_2$ then $S_2$ is generated before $S_1$).
+A well-known algorithm of Tarjan \cite{tarjanSIAMJC1972} generates the strong components of a digraph in reverse topological order (i.e.\ if $S_1$ reaches $S_2$ then $S_2$ is generated before $S_1$).

 Let us go back to the construction of the constraint digraph.
 Suppose that we want to find an $F$-free orientation of $G$.
 An arc $((x,y),(z,w))$ in $D^+$ tells us that, in order to achieve such an orientation, if we orient the edge $xy$ from $x$ to $y$, then we must orient the edge $zw$ from $z$ to $w$.
 Inductively, if there is a path from $(x,y)$ to $(z,w)$ and we orient the edge $xy$ from $x$ to $y$ then we must orient the edge $zw$ from $z$ to $w$.
 Thus, if $(x,y)$ and $(y,x)$ belong to the same strong component, $G$ does not admit an $F$-free orientation.
 In fact the reverse implication is also true.
-To see this, we will consider the famous $2$-satisfiability algorithm due to Tarjan \cite{aspvallIPL8}.
+To see this, we consider the famous $2$-SAT Algorithm due to Tarjan \cite{aspvallIPL8}, and use it on the constraint digraph $D^+$ associated to a graph $G$ and a set $F\subseteq \{B_1,B_2,B_3,TT_3\}$.
+This procedure is described in Algorithm \ref{alg:master}.

-Clearly, the algorithm finishes inside a loop of the general step only if there is a vertex $(x,y)\in V^+$ in the same strong component as $(y,x)$.
-Otherwise, the $\{\texttt{true,false}\}$-colouring of $D^+$ induces an $F$-free orientation of $G$.
-We prove the later fact in the following proposition.
+Clearly, Algorithm~\ref{alg:master} stops by determining that there exists a strong component $S$ such that $S = \overline{S}$ only if there is a vertex $(x,y)\in V^+$ in the same strong component as $(y,x)$.
+Otherwise a $\{\texttt{true,false}\}$-colouring of $D^+$ is obtained, which induces an $F$-free orientation of $G$.
+We prove this fact in the following proposition.